Respond • Recover • Protect

 How to avoid it

-• Hang up on callers demanding immediate action.
+• Hang up on callers demanding urgent action or secrecy.

-• Call organizations back using official phone numbers.
+• Call organizations back using official numbers you looked up yourself.

 If you fell for it